YQL-Designs/YQL-Test/README.md

 ====
 1. In the repo on github.com, select branch.

-2. Name the branch you handle and what you will be working on.
+2. Name the branch with your handle and what you will be working on.

 Examples "CR-TheMagicButton" "SS-Calculator"